iOS vs Android Development: What Is More Profitable for Your Business?

 Naturally, for ordinary users the price factor is fundamental to the iOS vs Android competition, as evidenced by these statistics.
 As you can see, in the consumer segment Android has been holding the upper hand over its iOS rivals for more than ten years.

 On the flip side, it’s fair to say that open source has its drawbacks.
 Because unfortunately owners of Android devices often face problems in the form of various viruses and other hacker software that can seriously harm the operation of mobile devices.
-For its part, iOS leaves no loopholes for malware to exploit, which ensures it is a more reliable operating system.
+For its part, a solution developed by an experienced iOS app development company leaves no loopholes for malware to exploit, which ensures it is a more reliable operating system.

 Cost to develop and time to market